Millbrook Middle School

 The teacher population of 53 teachers has stayed relatively flat over five school years.

-The diversity score of Millbrook Middle School is 0.59, which is equal to the diversity score at state average of 0.59.
+The diversity score of Millbrook Middle School is 0.58, which is less than the diversity score at state average of 0.61.
 The school's diversity has stayed relatively flat over five school years.

 Overall Testing Rank